Modern Dog: Pod Pong May-T (2016–current)

-In early 2016, Modern Dog released their sixth studio album Pod Pong May-T. According to Pongpipat, the album was named directly after the band's three members: Thanachai "Pod" Ujjin, May-T Noijinda, and Pawin "Pong" Suwannacheep.
+In early 2016, Modern Dog released their sixth studio album Pod Pong May-T. According to Pongpipat, the album was named directly after the band's three members: Thanachai "Pod" Ujjin, Pawin "Pong" Suwannacheep, and May-T Noijinda.
+On the album cover, the three members are dressed in T-shirts with horizontal stripes.
 The album includes singles such as "O-Noi-Oog" and "Scala", which Pongpipat describes as reflecting the band's familiar energetic style.
 Other tracks, including "Thank You, Good Luck", "Remind", and "Today, Last Year", present music and lyrics from the perspective of someone who is relaxed with his stage in life and views the past and present with gratitude and nostalgia.
 Thanachai stated that the album's "state of mind" centers on sharing, contrasting it with the band's earlier, more "wild, demanding, longing and sentimental" approaches.
 He noted that reaching their 40s influenced this shift, saying that there was "nothing left to yell about" and that the focus had become understanding themselves and others.
 He described the band's work as an effort to document different stages of their lives, comparing it to "watching a film about the lives of a group of people".

-For this album, Modern Dog reunited with producer Tony Doogan, who had worked on their fourth album That Song, and recorded at Tarbox Road Studios in upstate New York.
+For this album, Modern Dog reunited with producer Tony Doogan, who had worked on their fourth album Ta Sawang, and recorded at Tarbox Road Studios in upstate New York.
 Thanachai explained that the band spent three weeks there: ten days recording, ten days mixing, one day resting, and returned home "with a complete album".
 He also noted that the band typically leaves several years between albums to determine what they want to express and to allow members time to pursue individual interests.
 Reflecting on the group's longevity, May-T remarked that although the members could "separate and then completely disappear" from one another's lives, they consistently found they could reconnect and work together satisfactorily.
 Thanachai similarly attributed the band's endurance not only to music but also to personal development and the ability to cope with challenges, noting the mental demands of navigating "anger and disappointments" over the years.